phucpnt/ng-timemachine/docs/app/howto-setup-application.md

 ### Define actions

 Base on the APP functionality, we define the actions which would update store data/state.
-Of course there are other action that would *NOT* related to update store data, these action should stay inside the directive. ex: animation, ui transition etc...
+Of course there are other actions that would *NOT* related to update store data, these action should stay inside the directive. ex: animation, ui transition etc...

 ```javascript